WangShuchen97/EMPhyNet/README.md

 While the code is theoretically compatible with Windows, we highly recommend running it on a Linux system to ensure consistent results.

 ## Datasets and Pretrained models
-- There are only two examples here, please download all data from [here](XXXXXXXXXXXXXXXXXX).
+- There are only two examples here, please download other [data](XXXXXXXXXXXXXXXXXX) as needed all data.

 Scenarios information obtained from [OpenStreetMap](https://www.openstreetmap.org/).
 The TSWS are constructed by [Ray Tracing of Matlab](https://www.mathworks.com/help/comm/ref/rfprop.raytracing.html).